jasonbrackman/arberator/README.md

 Fictus allows a user to build up and then output a fictitious file system for sharing in a text driven environment.

-Fictus use cases include creating output for a wiki page, communicating a folder structure to a colleague over chat, or even mocking out a file/folder structure layout before committing are all possible use cases.
-Since it mimicks a File System it is easy to create additional code to loop through more complex actions and build up as little or as much as you need.
+Fictus use cases include creating output for a wiki page, communicating a folder structure to a colleague over chat, or mocking a file/folder structure layout before committing to actual creation on disk.
+Since Fictus mimics a File System it is easy to create additional code to loop through more complex actions and build up as little or as much as you need.